Graph Kernels: A Survey: Introduction

 A central issue for machine learning is modelling and computation of similarity among objects.
-In the case of graphs, graph kernels have received a lot of attention in recent years, and have been established as the dominant approach for learning on graph-structured data.
+In the case of graphs, graph kernels have received a lot of attention in the past years, and have been established as one of the major approaches for learning on graph-structured data.
 A graph kernel is a symmetric, positive semidefinite function defined on the space of graphs $\mathcal{G}$.
 This function can be expressed as an inner product in some Hilbert space.
 Specifically, given a kernel $k$, there exists a map $\phi : \mathcal{G} \rightarrow \mathcal{H}$ into a Hilbert space $\mathcal{H}$ such that $k(G_1,G_2) = \langle \phi(G_1), \phi(G_2) \rangle$ for all $G_1,G_2 \in \mathcal{G}$.
 Roughly speaking, a graph kernel is a measure of similarity between graphs.
-Comparing graphs is a fundamental problem which has numerous applications in many disciplines \cite{conte2004thirty}.
+Graph comparison is a fundamental problem with numerous applications in many disciplines \shortcite{conte2004thirty}.
 However, the problem is far from trivial and requires considerable computational time.
-Graph kernels tackle the graph comparison problem by trying to both capture as much as possible the semantics inherent in the graph but also to remain computationally efficient.
-One of the most important factors behind the success of graph kernels is that they allow the large family of kernel methods to work directly on graphs.
+Graph kernels tackle this problem by trying to both capture as much as possible the semantics inherent in the graph but also to remain computationally efficient.
+One of the most important reasons behind the success of graph kernels is that they allow the large family of kernel methods to work directly on graphs.
 Therefore, graph kernels can bring to bear several machine learning algorithms to real-world problems on graph-structured data.
 The field of graph kernels has been intensively developed recently.
 Interestingly, dozens of graph kernels have been proposed in the past $20$ years.
 Some of these kernels have achieved state-of-the-art results on several datasets.
+Recently, there has been a significant surge of interest in Graph Neural Network (GNN) approaches for graph representation learning.
+Most of these models follow a neighborhood aggregation scheme similar to that of many graph kernels, and can be reformulated into a single common framework \shortcite{gilmer2017neural}.
+The main advantage of GNNs over graph kernels is that their complexity is linear to the number of samples, while kernels require quadratic time to compute all kernel values.
+For a detailed presentation of this important emerging field, the interested reader is referred to \shortciteA{wu2020comprehensive}.